Nogod: 2010–present: Going major

 In November 2009, vocalist Dancho announced that the band would be making their major debut.
 On June 9, 2010, Nogod released their first major single, "Kakusei" (カクセイ), on King Records.
 The song was used as the ending theme for Chūkyō TV's Futtonda.

 On August 4, 2010, Nogod released their first major album, Kakera (欠片), in Japan and Europe.
 The band kicked off a one-man tour to promote their album in Taiwan; they followed up the show with other performances throughout Tokyo.

 In January 2011, Nogod began hosting their own radio show on Tokyo Bay FM.
 The program is titled Nogod Bless You!!! and airs every Saturday at 12:00AM.

 Nogod covered Siam Shade's song "1/3 no Junjou na Kanjou" for the compilation Crush! -90's V-Rock Best Hit Cover Songs-.
 The album was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+In July 2014, they performed at two days of the Japan Expo in Paris, France.

 In January 2018, Nogod bassist Karin announced that he would leave the band after 13 years.
 His final performance with the band was on April 6 of that year in Tokyo at Shinjuku ReNY.
+Saber Tiger bassist hibiki became the band's support bassist.

-In September 2021, it was announced that guitarist Kyrie would be leaving the band after 16 years.
-His final performance with Nogod was at Nakano Sun Plaza Hall on February 22, 2022.
-Saber Tiger bassist hibiki officially joined Nogod in August 2022.
+In September 2021, it was announced that guitarist Kyrie would be leaving Nogod after 16 years.
+His final performance with the band was at Nakano Sun Plaza Hall on February 22, 2022. hibiki joined Nogod as an official member in August 2022.
+At the same time, former Ancient Myth guitarist Kyohei Iyoda started working with the group as a support member.